Site Loader

 4. Re-use windows or buy new windows made from vinyl

-Most used windows end up in landfill sites so if you can, specify in your contract what you want to happen to your old windows – they could go to a recycling/reuse company.
-If you’re buying new windows consider buying vinyl.
-At the end of it’s lifespan, the vinyl can be infinitely broken down to particle form and recycled to make new windows either on its own or with a mixture of new vinyl.
+Most used windows end up in landfill sites, so if you can, specify in your contract what you want to happen to your old windows – they could go to a recycling/reuse company.
+If you’re buying new windows, consider buying vinyl.
+At the end of its lifespan, the vinyl can be infinitely broken down to particle form and recycled to make new windows, either on its own or with a mixture of new vinyl.

 5. Donate what you can instead of just putting it all in the skip

 Embarking on a renovation project is an exciting opportunity to transform your living space.
-But with excitement comes responsibility – how can you minimize waste and make eco-friendly choices?
+But with excitement comes responsibility – how can you minimise waste and make eco-friendly choices?
 Here are some tips to embrace sustainability throughout your renovation journey:

 • Repurpose & Breathe New Life: Salvage flooring, tiles, cabinets, or bricks for your renovated space.